Pixel

 Car Manufacturing Cost Breakdown: Fixed Costs

-Fixed costs remain constant regardless of how many cars are produced.
+Fixed expenses do not vary regardless of the volume of cars produced.
 They act like a foundation upon which the variable costs layer on top.
 These costs are the same if you make just one unique vehicle or produce two million units of that model.

 When it is time to produce another model of the same vehicle, the fixed costs are usually smaller than the first because less technology and research is needed here.